artman-shane/Homemade_Tannerite/README.md

-# tannerite
+# tannerite - EXPERIMENTAL ONLY!!!
 Tannerite Mixture

-**THIS IS FOR EXPIREMENTAL PURPOSES ONLY!
+**THIS IS FOR EXPERIMENTAL PURPOSES ONLY!
 THIS IS NOT TO BE USED IN REAL WORLD!!!**

 Costs for this project:
 Ammonium Nitrate: $86/50lb or $1.72/lb